moby/moby/docs/sources/reference/commandline/cli.md

                                                    use 'none' to disable container networking
       --bip=""                                   Use this CIDR notation address for the network bridge's IP, not compatible with -b
-      --fixed-cidr=""                            IPv4 subnet for fixed IPs (ex: 10.20.0.0/16) -D, --debug=false                          Enable debug mode
+      --fixed-cidr=""                            IPv4 subnet for fixed IPs (ex: 10.20.0.0/16) this subnet must be nested in the bridge subnet (which is defined by -b or --bip)
+      -D, --debug=false                          Enable debug mode
       -d, --daemon=false                         Enable daemon mode
       --dns=[]                                   Force Docker to use specific DNS servers